VladRassokhin/intellij-hcl/ReadMe.md

 :information_source: Recommended approach is to clone [special repo](https://github.com/VladRassokhin/terraform-metadata) as `TERRAFORM_GLOBAL_DIR/metadata-repo` and later update it from time to time.

-:warning: As of plugin version 0.6.14 IntelliJ restart is required once model is updated
+:warning: As of plugin version 0.6.14 IntelliJ restart is required once metadata is updated on disk

 Linux/macOS user may use commands like:
 ```bash